 While a new concept in Indian Country, municipal power authorities are well-established regional solutions to public energy needs – over 30 states have joint powers authorities or public power districts that provide retail and/or wholesale electric service.
 A joint powers authority of this scale, however, has not been done for almost 30 years in the United States and has never been done for Tribal power projects before.
 While the OSPA is based on the successful public power models that exist in other jurisdictions throughout the US, it has been adapted to the unique status of the Tribes as sovereign nations, and is modeled after governing bodies that have already been placed in operation by several of the participating Tribes.

 The OSPA was established in June 2015 as a “Section 17 corporation” – that is, a federally-chartered entity formed under Section 17 of the Indian Reorganization Act of 1934.
 As such, the OSPA has the same tax-exempt status as the Member Tribes that have formed it and will be able to waive sovereign immunity without impacting the sovereign immunity of the individual Member Tribes.
-The OSPA is able to issue power revenue bonds backed solely by the credit of the power purchase agreements that it will negotiate and execute with the federal government, utilities or other large power users.
+The OSPA is able to issue power revenue bonds backed solely by the credit of the power purchase agreements that it will negotiate and execute with the federal government, utilities, corporations or other large power users.